Happy Man Tree

-The Happy Man Tree was a plane tree in the Woodberry Down area of Hackney, London, which was awarded Tree of The Year for 2020 by the Woodland Trust.
+The Happy Man Tree was a London plane in the Woodberry Down area of Hackney, London, which was awarded Tree of The Year for 2020 by the Woodland Trust.

 The tree was the subject of a dispute between Berkeley Homes and members of the local community over plans for it to be cut down to enable new home construction.
 A petition to save the tree with 22,000 signatures was delivered to the Mayor of Hackney in June 2020, with the high court granting an injunction to stop protesters blocking the demolition work granted two days later.
 The tree was ultimately cut down in January 2021.

 History and description

 The Happy Man Tree was situated just off Seven Sisters Road in Hackney.
 It can be seen on an Ordnance Survey map dating from 1870.
 It was named due to its proximity to a now-demolished flat-roofed pub called the Happy Man.

 A 2019 arboricultural report details that at that time it was a mature tree of good physiological and structural condition.
 It was described as a tree of "high quality with an estimated remaining life expectancy of at least 40 years" and a "particularly good example" of its species.

 In addition to its Tree of the Year award, it was also The Guardian newspaper's tree of the week in July 2020.

 The tree was around 150 years old when it was felled as part of the Woodberry Down Estate regeneration project in January 2021.